gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 ### AutoAdaLoc Outcomes

 Right, let's go straight for our forecasts!
-Have we solved this yet?
-Ergh - not yet.
-As expected, the variance for forecasts is a bit larger.
-And our posteriors are bit better (e.g. closer to the truth) but we are still failing to capture the truth for all forecast.
-So we are still failing.
-How depressing.

 ```python